certik/hermes2d/doc/src/tutorial.rst

 Electrostatic Micromotor Problem
 --------------------------------

+**Git reference:** Tutorial example `10-adapt <http://hpfem.org/git/gitweb.cgi/hermes2d.git/tree/HEAD:/tutorial/10-adapt>`_.

-Let us demostrate the use of automatic *hp*-adaptivity in Hermes on a linear elliptic problem concerned with the calculation of the electrostatic potential in the vicinity of the electrodes of an electrostatic micromotor.
+Let us demostrate the use of adaptive h-FEM and hp-FEM on a linear elliptic problem concerned with the calculation of the electrostatic potential in the vicinity of the electrodes of an electrostatic micromotor.
 This is a MEMS device free of any coils, and thus resistive to